djeada/Jubilant-Rifle/README.md

 # Jubilant Rifle

-Jubilant Rifle is a 2D platform shooter game in which the player moves through platforms and battles enemies with a gun.
-The game becomes increasingly difficult as time passes, and the goal is to stay alive as long as possible.
+**Jubilant Rifle** is an action-packed 2D platform shooter game that offers a retro arcade gaming experience.
+Players navigate through challenging platforms, engaging in fierce gun battles with various enemies.
+As the game progresses, the difficulty ramps up with smarter and tougher adversaries.
+The ultimate objective is to survive the onslaught and rack up the highest score possible.

 ## Screenshot

 ![game](https://user-images.githubusercontent.com/37275728/193692533-f2302e53-ff44-45ea-9d15-3800c0e1ea5c.png)

-## How to play

-To move the player, use the arrow keys.
-Press the space bar to shoot at enemies.
-The enemies are also armed with guns and will shoot at the player.
-As the game progresses, the enemies will become more numerous and more difficult to defeat.
-The goal is to stay alive as long as possible.
+## Gameplay Mechanics

+- **Movement**: Utilize the **arrow keys** to move the character across platforms.
+- **Shooting**: Hit the **space bar** to shoot and eliminate enemies.
+- **Enemy Encounters**: Beware!
+Enemies are equipped with firearms and will return fire.
+- **Difficulty Scaling**: Enemies increase in numbers and develop tougher strategies as you advance.
+- **Objective**: Keep your character alive and maximize your score.

-## System requirements
+## System Requirements

-Jubilant Rifle requires C and SDL2 to be installed, as well as CMake 3.9 or higher.

-On Debian based systems, you can install SDL2 with the following command:
+For an optimal gaming experience, Jubilant Rifle requires:

+- A system running **C** programming environment and **SDL2** framework.
+- **CMake** version 3.9 or higher for building the game.
+-
+### Dependencies Installation on Debian-Based Systems

+Execute the following command in the terminal to install SDL2:

 ```bash
 apt install libsdl2-dev libsdl2-image-dev  libsdl2-mixer-dev  libsdl2-ttf-dev